icollier77/icollier77/README.md

 ### To learn later

-Later in the [Bootcamp][bootcamp-url] I will be learning ES6, Node.JS, Netlify, React.
+Later in the [Bootcamp][bootcamp-url] I will be learning Express.js, test-driven development, Netlify, React, RESTful APIs.

 ---